jamesbriggs/wine-calc-project/README.md

 `winecalc` is licensed under the GNU Foundation LGPL version 2 license, included in this distribution as license.txt.

-A binary executable file `winecalc`.exe is included that can be run on Intel x86 systems.
+A binary executable file `winecalc.exe` is included that can be run on Intel x86 systems.
 It can be started from the File Explorer or the DOS prompt as a command line program.